raleel/mythras-srd/0002_Characters.md

 # Characters

 Every player in _Mythras Imperative_ controls a character.
-A character is the player's alter-ego, and is usually very different, physicallyphysically, and mentally, to the player.
+A character is the player's alter-ego, and is usually very different, physically, and mentally, to the player.
 Characters can be from a variety of races, according to the setting for the game; a historical setting would feature just humans, whereas a fantasy setting could involve dwarves, elves and even lizardmen.
 The basic character is defined by a series of different elements that describe the character's capabilities.
 These elements are:

 • Characteristics: such as Strength or Charisma